 If you are interested in volunteering to help with our habitat stewardship efforts, then please contact:

 Rick Simek, EIC Volunteer Coordinator

-Here are three volunteer projects recently completed at the Center:
+Here are several volunteer projects recently completed at the Center:

 Take a Seat Outdoors!

 During spring 2010, the installation of a rain garden on the south side of the EIC building offered a unique opportunity to create a gathering place to sit and enjoy the garden and its wildlife.
 These stone or wooden circles afford a group of visitors to sit together and converse in an egalitarian setting, where all people in the community are listened to and valued.